-- (a) The CEO should have authority to act generally in the insurance consultants, insurance managers or captive insurance firms' name, representing the insurance consultants, insurance managers or captive insurance firms' interests in concluding transactions on the insurance consultants, insurance managers or captive insurance firms' behalf and giving instructions to other senior managers and insurance consultants, insurance managers or captive insurance firms employees; - (b) The chief financial officer should be responsible and accountable for: - (i) The complete, timely, reliable and accurate preparation of the insurance consultants, insurance managers or captive insurance firms' financial statements, in accordance with the accounting standards and policies of the insurance consultants, insurance managers or captive insurance firms (see HC-10.3.2); and - (ii) Presenting the Board with a balanced and understandable assessment of the insurance consultants, insurance managers or captive insurance firms' financial situation; - (c) The corporate secretary's duties should include arranging, recording and following up on the actions, decisions and meetings of the Board and of the shareholders (both at annual and extraordinary meetings) in books to be kept for that purpose; and - (d) The internal auditor's duties should include providing an independent and objective review of the efficiency of the insurance consultants, insurance managers or captive insurance firms' operations.
-This would include a review of the accuracy and reliability of the insurance consultants, insurance managers or captive insurance firms' accounting records and financial reports as well as a review of the adequacy and effectiveness of the insurance consultants, insurance managers or captive insurance firms' risk management, control, and governance processes.
+- (a) The CEO should have authority to act generally in the insurance consultants, insurance managers, insurance aggregators or captive insurance firms' name, representing the insurance consultants, insurance managers, insurance aggregators or captive insurance firms' interests in concluding transactions on the insurance consultants, insurance managers, insurance aggregators or captive insurance firms' behalf and giving instructions to other senior managers and insurance consultants, insurance managers, insurance aggregators or captive insurance firms employees; - (b) The chief financial officer should be responsible and accountable for: - (i) The complete, timely, reliable and accurate preparation of the insurance consultants, insurance managers, insurance aggregators or captive insurance firms' financial statements, in accordance with the accounting standards and policies of the insurance consultants, insurance managers, insurance aggregators or captive insurance firms (see HC-10.3.2); and - (ii) Presenting the Board with a balanced and understandable assessment of the insurance consultants, insurance managers, insurance aggregators or captive insurance firms' financial situation; - (c) The corporate secretary's duties should include arranging, recording and following up on the actions, decisions and meetings of the Board and of the shareholders (both at annual and extraordinary meetings) in books to be kept for that purpose; and - (d) The internal auditor's duties should include providing an independent and objective review of the efficiency of the insurance consultants, insurance managers, insurance aggregators or captive insurance firms' operations.
+This would include a review of the accuracy and reliability of the insurance consultants, insurance managers, insurance aggregators or captive insurance firms' accounting records and financial reports as well as a review of the adequacy and effectiveness of the insurance consultants, insurance managers, insurance aggregators or captive insurance firms' risk management, control, and governance processes.

-MODULE HC: High-Level Controls CHAPTER HC-10: Insurance Consultants, Insurance Managers and Captive Insurance Firms
+MODULE HC: High-Level Controls HC-10: Insurance Consultants, Insurance Managers , CHAPTER Insurance Aggregators and Captive Insurance Firms